-Drummond will host two open houses for prospective families seeking admission for the 2017-2016 school year.
+Drummond will host two open houses for families receiving admission to Drummond for the 2017-18 school year.
 To learn more about our program, please attend one of our open houses:

 For questions about the application, selection, and notification process; contact the Office of Academic Enhancement at 773 553-2060 or visit their website at www.cpsoae.org.